composable-systems/dropwizard-cassandra/README.md

 * `info` - Retrieves and prints the complete information about all the migrations.
 * `validate` - Validates the applied migrations against the available ones.
-* `baseline` - Baselines an existing database, excluding all migrations up to and including `baselineVersion`.
+* `baseline` - Baselines an existing database, excluding all migrations up to and including `baseline.version`.
 * `migrate` - Starts the database migration.
 All pending migrations will be applied in order.

 `info` command prints migration state like that: